 How Does It Work?

 Revlimid has multiple actions, including both anti-cancer and anti-inflammatory activities.
-It induces immune responses, prevents inflammation, and enhances the activity of immune cell—specialized white blood cells known as T cells and natural killer (NK) cells.
+It induces immune responses, prevents inflammation, and enhances the activity of immune cells—specialized white blood cells known as T cells and natural killer (NK) cells.
 Revlimid also prevents the formation of new blood vessels that cancer cells depend upon for sustenance and growth.

 Possible Side Effects